quarkus-qe/quarkus-startstop/README.md

  * timeToFirstOKRequestMs - how long it took since the process was started till the first request got a valid response
  * startedInMs - "started in" value reported in Quarkus log
  * stoppedInMs - "stopped in" value reported in Quarkus log
- * RSS - memory used; not comparable between Linux and Windows, see below
+ * RSS - memory used in kB; not comparable between Linux and Windows, see below
  * FDs - file descriptors held by the process; Windows is lower due to static linking of JVM libs etc.

 ## Logs and Whitelist